KStateMachine/kstatemachine/docs/pages/export.md

 Mermaid supports fewer features then PlantUML itself.
 Please note that both of them have their own limitations and corner cases.

-> [!NOTE]
+{: .note }
-> Transitions that use lambdas like `transitionConditionally()` and `transitionOn()` or `choiceState()` etc.,
-> are not exported by default.
+Transitions that use lambdas like `transitionConditionally()` and `transitionOn()` or `choiceState()` etc., are not exported by default.
-> You can enable their export with `unsafeCallConditionalLambdas` flag of `exportToPlantUml()`/`exportToMermaid()`
+You can enable their export with `unsafeCallConditionalLambdas` flag of `exportToPlantUml()`/`exportToMermaid()` functions.
-> functions.
-> With `unsafeCallConditionalLambdas` flag set, user defined lambdas that are passed to the library to calculate next
-> state would be called during export process.
-This will give more complete (still not full) export output,
-> but may cause runtime errors depending on what the lambda actually do.
-As it may touch application data that is not
-> valid when export is running, also `event` argument will be faked by unsafe cast, so touching it
-> will cause `ClassCastException`
+With `unsafeCallConditionalLambdas` flag set, user defined lambdas that are passed to the library to calculate next state would be called during export process.
+This will give more complete (still not full) export output, but may cause runtime errors depending on what the lambda actually do.
+As it may touch application data that is not valid when export is running, also `event` argument will be faked by unsafe cast, so touching it will cause `ClassCastException`
-> That is why `unsafeCallConditionalLambdas` flag should be considered as debug/development tool only.
+That is why `unsafeCallConditionalLambdas` flag should be considered as debug/development tool only.

 ## PlantUML